AdamLukas17/AdamLukas17/README.md

 - 👋 Hi, I’m @AdamLukas17 or @ParmesanPapi17@hachyderm.io
 - 👀 I’m interested in web development and am always working on random personal projects.
-- 🌱 Currently into Javascript, React, and React Native.
+- 🌱 Currently into React, React Native, and Python.
 - 📫 How to reach me ... email me!

 <!---